theironcook/Kojak/README.md

 reference the same function and that one of those references looks like a Clazz.
 In that situation, Kojak will assume all references should behave as a Clazz.
 If Kojak accidentally wraps a function and the function is invoked with the `new` operator Kojak will throw a runtime exception with a message explaining which function was instrumented incorrectly as a function instead of a Clazz.
+You can either rename the Clazz reference to an uppercase, create a dummy duplicate reference to the Clazz that starts with an upper case letter or you can tell Kojak to ignore that Clazz/function using kConfig.setExcludedPaths.

 <br>
 ####How to use it (the long version)